TaiwoEnoch/Budget-Tracker/README.md

 - Register user
-- Login through a correct credentials
+- Login through the correct credentials
-- Display list of categories.
+- Display a list of categories.
 - Add categories to the  list
 - User to be able to delete a category
-- Display list of entities
+- Display a list of entities
-- Add entities base on a category with the amount.
+- Add entities based on a category with the amount.
 - User to be able to delete a